devadvance/devadvance.github.io/_posts/2019-07-09-improving-perceived-interface-responsiveness-on-public-kiosks.md

 One of the most compelling aspects of a kiosk experience is a sense of immediacy: that your interactions with the screen will immediately cause something to happen without perceptible delay.
 In many ways, this is due to the fact that we are filling a void previously occupied by analog signage, paper printouts, and folding pamphlets.

 What do these have in common?
-Well, they don’t have a loading time.
-They’re physically present, waiting for a passerby to point to, pick up, or peruse.
+Well, they don't have a loading time.
+They're physically present, waiting for a passerby to point to, pick up, or peruse.

 This leads to a peculiar problem: **how do we create kiosk products and web apps that have the same sense of immediacy and physicality as printed materials.**